RahulMohanDev/TheWorstInstructor/README.md

 # TheWorstInstructor
-Web development taught by a noob in web development, proceeded with caution. &#9888;
+Web development taught by a noob in web development, proceeded with caution.&#9888;